-The Visual Arts at Friends Academy are designed to help students explore their identity and creative expression through visual language.
-Students are scaffolded through curriculum that is designed to support idea development, art appreciation, and skill-based learning from Early Childhood through to our most advanced students.
-Students are challenged to push themselves out of their comfort zones by using a variety of cultural and stylistic inspirations to figure out just where they fit in the community and the world.
+The Visual Arts at Friends Academy are designed to help students explore their identity and creative expression through visual mediums.
+Students grow in a scaffolded curriculum designed to support idea development, art appreciation, and skill-based learning from Early Childhood up through our AP Art students.
+Students are challenged to push themselves out of their comfort zones by using a variety of cultural and stylistic inspirations, gaining an understanding of how their artistic voice adds to the ongoing conversation.

-At Friends Academy, our Dance program provides a unique opportunity for students to simultaneously develop individual and ensemble work as they improve their physical skills and artistic expression.
-Using movement to develop executive functioning and analytical skills, this program enables each student to improve their confidence and feel more in touch with the physical world.
+Our Pre-K through Upper School Dance program provides a unique opportunity for students of all ages to simultaneously develop individual and ensemble work as they improve their physical skills and artistic expression.
+With a curriculum that ranges from modern to Broadway to ballet to aerial silks, our dancers receive a wide range of techniques aimed at developing physical abilities, executive functioning, and analytical skills, gaining confidence and connection as they move through the world.

 Identity, Culture, and Community

-All arts programming at Friends Academy asks our young learners to explore and reflect on who they are, their relationship with their community, and the world at large.
-Our goal is that each student develops their skills, techniques, and passions – and that as they grow, they learn to find their voice and share it.
+The Arts at Friends Academy invites everyone to explore who they are and how they relate with their community and the world at large.
+Our goal is for each student to develop their skills, techniques, and passions – and that as they grow, they find their voice and share it.
 Our students have gone out into the community and let their artistic lives speak through service opportunities like The Witness Project, Art Therapy, Music Therapy, and regular performances for local Senior Citizens.
-Regardless of where your child finds their passion within the arts, they will be a part of making the Friends Academy arts a visible presence for the entire community.
+By participating in the arts at Friends Academy, your child will connect to a larger community of forward thinkers, creative problem solvers, and caring individuals.

 Honors Arts Seminar

 The Honors Arts Program enables a student with a strong passion for art to engage with similarly dedicated artists in a program designed to develop their abilities as independent creators.
-Beginning in ninth grade, students can formally apply to this program, where they are guided through designing self-directed projects, developing a mentor relationship, and learning to talk about their challenges and triumphs within the creative process.
-Each student works from plan to presentation to individually to grow their critical thinking and reflection skills while they strengthen their creative voice, ultimately presenting it to peers, faculty, and the community.
+Beginning in ninth grade, students can formally apply to this program where they are guided through designing self-directed projects, developing a mentor relationship, and learning to talk about their challenges and triumphs within the creative process.
+Each student works from plan to presentation, sharpening their critical thinking and reflection skills while they strengthen their creative voice, ultimately sharing their process and product with peers, faculty, and the community.